amad410/playwright-web-boilerplate/README.md

 # Build and Test
 1. From command line navigate to source project folder and perform.
 The different ways to run tests can be found [here](https://playwright.dev/docs/running-tests).

+NOTE: See section titled 'Run tests using a specific environment,' as you will need to set the environment first before a run

+## Trigger tests and generate results from package.json
+By default, this framework is wired with a script in the package.json to trigger tests.
+Simply perform the following:
+_npm test_
+_npm report_

+You can add additional custom scripts in the package.json

 ## Run specific spec noninteractively
 By default, tests will run in headless mode, unless you run the following command _npx playwright test_

+NOTE: See section titled 'Run tests using a specific environment,' as you will need to set the environment first before a run

 ## Run all tests interactively
 By default, tests will run in headless mode, unless you run the following command